-The human psychology that keeps us hopeful in these situations, which produce such sense of depression and loss, as in period of war, the death of beloved and immigration are universal and interests Hadieh particularly.
-They can be seen as representing a state of claustrophobia in as much as they speak to the closed hermetic spaces of the displaced person/migrant.
-Hadieh tries to show how space becomes place and how for the immigrant every new space is haunted by a prior place.
+The human psychology that keeps us hopeful in the situations that can cause a sense of depression and loss, the death of love ones, immigration and changing places are the themes for Afshani's art.
+Her paintings can be seen as representing a state of claustrophobia in as much as they speak to the closed hermetic spaces of the displaced person/migrant.
+Afshani tries to show how space becomes place and how, for the immigrant, every new space is haunted by a prior one.

-She earned a Bachelor in Fine Arts (painting/drawing) in her home town; Tehran before her immigration to Australia, following this up with a Master of Arts from Griffith University – Queensland College of Art (QCA), where she lectures and tutors in Fine Arts and is currently focusing on a research degree.
+Hadieh Afshani earned a Bachelor in Fine Arts (painting/drawing) in her home town, Tehran, before her immigration to Australia, following this up with a Master of Arts from Griffith University – Queensland College of Art (QCA), where she was lecturing and tutoring in Fine Arts.
+In 2016 she received her Research Degree from Griffith University.

 Hadieh’s works are figurative.
 Their motifs are taken from life such as a figure indoors, domestic interiors, landscapes (trees).
-She uses oil paint and applies layers of scumbling and glazing in the same way as Baroque painters tradition.
+She uses oil paint and applies layers of scrambling and glazing in the same way as Baroque painters traditionally did.

 In 2014 she achieved a respected national Award in Sydney called St George Art Awards 2014 at Hurstville City Museum& Gallery.